Monthly Archives: March 2018

 In the world of Plums, there are hundreds if not thousands of varieties worldwide that are available for the home gardener.
 All have their own distinct characteristics - but none so distinguished as the Methley Plum.
 This variety has it all; it is widely adapted throughout the U.S. from zone 4 to 9, offers heavy production on a naturally small tree with medium to large rich flavored red-fleshed fruit and is self-fruitful!

 The Methley plum actually has a very interesting history in that it is believed to be a Hybrid between an American Plum variety (Prunus cerasifera) and the Japanese Plum (Prunus salicina).
-This happened unintentionally as a select seedling in South Africa around the turn of the 20th century.
+This happened unintentionally as a select seedling in South Africa around the turn

 It is important to know what kind of Hydrangea you have before you do any pruning.
 The reason it is important to know so that you are not cutting off any flower buds, really the reason for growing Hydrangeas!